 The possibilities of feedback and input can be optimally used by writing blog posts with the explicit goal of getting it, creating polls, conducting surveys and participating in communities and other blogs.

 Note that most people will never comment or provide feedback directly.
 However, you can monitor virtually everything that happens with your blog content across multiple channels, including of course the blog itself.
+Also note that commenting habits are changing and many people use comment sections to promote their own stuff.
+If it’s relevant that’s fine but with the SEO obsession often it’s not.

 More benefits of corporate blogs